apache/druid/docs/tutorials/tutorial-unnest-datasource.md

 With the `dataSource.allowList` parameter, you can unnest a subset of a column.
 Set the value of `allowList` to `["a","b"]` and run the query again.
 Only a subset of rows are returned based on the values you allowed.

 You can also implement filters.
-For example, you can add the following to the Scan query to filter it:
+For example, you can add the following to the Scan query to filter results to only rows that have the values `"a"` or `"abc"` in `"dim2"`:

 ```json
   "filter": {